Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

+\begin{rem} We first remark that our point of view differs slightly from other sources as we really focus on orientation \emph{classes}.
+This allows one to get structures on those classes, and to formulate the preceding result.

-\begin{rem} To summarize, an invertible sheaf $\cL$ on $X$ is orientable if and only if its class in $\Pic(X)$ is $2$-divisible.
-If $\Pic(X)$ has no $2$-torsion, then two orientations of $\cL$ differs by a unique quadratic class $\bar \phi \in \GG(X)/\GG(X)^2$ for some global invertible function $\phi$ on $X$.
+In practice, the preceding theorem means that an invertible sheaf $\cL$ on $X$ is orientable if and only if its class in $\Pic(X)$ is $2$-divisible.
+Moreover, if $\Pic(X)$ has no $2$-torsion, then two orientation classes of $\cL$ differs by a unique quadratic class $\bar \phi \in \GG(X)/\GG(X)^2$ for some global invertible function $\phi$ on $X$.

 For instance, if $X=\PP^1_k$ is the projective line over a field $k$, an invertible sheaf $\cL$ is orientable if and only if it has an even degree; moreover, two orientations of $\cL$ differ by a unique quadratic class in $Q(k)=k^*/(k^*)^2$. \end{rem}